 Introduction to Lebanon, Pennsylvania

 Lebanon, Pennsylvania, in Lebanon county, is 21 miles N of Lancaster, Pennsylvania (center to center) and 71 miles W of Philadelphia, Pennsylvania.
-The city, which is part of the Harrisburg - Lebanon - Carlisle metropolitan statistical area (MSA), has about 24,461 residents.
+The city is part of the Harrisburg - Lebanon - Carlisle metropolitan statistical area (MSA).

 The City of Lebanon was founded by George Steitz, in 1740, and was originally known as Steitztown.
 The town was established in 1753, and was incorporated as a borough on February 20, 1821.
 It was later incorporated as a city on November 25, 1885.
 It was named after the cedar trees which grow in the region.
 It was in Lebanon that Lebanon bologna, a type of smoked, fermented, semi-dry sausage, was made for the first time.